Should I Switch My Gas Furnace to an Electric Heat Pump?

 KEY TAKEAWAYS

-- Beginning in 2024, the IRA will provide generous rebates to low- and moderate-income households for converting a gas home furnace to an electric heat pump.
+• The 2022 IRA (Inflation Reduction Act) provides generous rebates to low- and moderate-income households for converting a gas home furnace to an electric heat pump in certain states.

-- The act will also provide financial help to convert your home’s wiring and electrical system to accommodate the new heat pump.
+• The act also provides financial help to convert your home’s wiring and electrical system to accommodate the new heat pump in participating states.

-Beginning in 2023, the IRA will provide generous rebates to low- and moderate-income households for converting a gas home furnace to an electric heat pump.
-The act will also provide financial help to convert your home’s wiring and electrical system to accommodate the new heat pump.
+In certain states, the IRA now provides generous rebates to low- and moderate-income households for converting a gas home furnace to an electric heat pump.
+The act will also provide financial help to convert your home’s wiring and electrical system to accommodate the new heat pump in participating states.

 Low-income households can get a 100 percent rebate (up to $8,000) to install a new heat pump to replace a gas furnace.